 Document processing is one of the most immediately useful MCP capabilities.
 Converting PDFs to text, extracting tables, transforming between formats — these are tasks that come up constantly when working with AI assistants.
 The ecosystem has responded with servers ranging from simple PDF readers to comprehensive multi-format conversion suites.

-The landscape splits six ways.
-Multi-format converters like MarkItDown and Docling handle dozens of input formats and output clean Markdown.
+The landscape splits seven ways.
+The official MCP PDF server now ships in the reference implementation with 779K npm downloads/month.
+Multi-format converters like MarkItDown, kreuzberg, and Docling handle dozens of input formats and output clean Markdown.
 Dedicated PDF readers focus on fast, accurate text extraction with features like caching and parallel processing.
 Format converters use Pandoc or custom pipelines for bidirectional document transformation.
 PDF manipulation tools handle merging, splitting, watermarking, and OCR.
 Word document servers provide full DOCX creation and editing.
 And cloud API wrappers connect to services like Unstructured and PDF.co for heavy processing.

 Disclosure: Our recommendations are based on research — analyzing documentation, GitHub repositories, community feedback, and published benchmarks.
 We have not hands-on tested every server in this guide.